Origami74/nostr-epoxy-reverse-proxy/README.md

 There is a short window in which the websocket between the customer and NERP is open, but the forwarded connection is not open yet.
 To resolve this, NERP buffers requests until tunnel is created and then replays these requests to the destination.

-# Roadmap

-- Support routing to npub of a relay

 # Example usage